 Thighs: contact and atopic patterns

 Thigh eczema is most often either atopic dermatitis (in patients with that history) or contact dermatitis triggered by laundry detergent residue, fabric dyes, elastic, or topical products.
-Patches that match the outline of underwear, leggings, or shorts strongly suggest a contact reaction.[7]
+Patches that match the outline of underwear, leggings, or shorts often point to a contact reaction.[7]

 Feet and toes: dyshidrotic crossover

 When the rash extends onto the feet or shows tiny deep-seated blisters along the sides of the toes, dyshidrotic eczema is the most likely culprit.
-It tends to flare with sweat, stress, and contact triggers.
+It tends to flare with sweat, stress, and contact triggers, so a long day in closed shoes can be enough to set it off.
 Read more in our dyshidrotic eczema guide.
+Pinpointing the region narrows the diagnosis, but knowing what actually drives the rash there is what keeps it from coming back.

 Why Eczema Develops on Your Legs: 5 Drivers